 Research opportunities in each of the Specialty Clinics are available to the candidate or may be developed as part of the Fellow's goals.
 Fellows interested in pursuing a research career are mentored through the process of grantsmanship in a second year of Fellowship training.

 Fellows are responsible for the direct supervision of medical students and provide assistance to residents rotating on the consultation service.
 They are responsible for a weekly morning didactic while at HUP, choosing a weekly case and evidenced based article for presentation for students and residents.

-All applicants must participate in the NRMP Match.
-We will not offer any “out of match” positions.
-For information on how to register for the match please go to http://www.nrmp.org/
+All applicants must participate in the NRMP Match which will open for Registration on September 11th 12Noon EST. Registration closes on December 18th at 9:00pm EST. We will not offer any “out of match” positions.
+For further information on how to register for the match please go to http://www.nrmp.org/.

 Fellowship candidates may begin to submit their application beginning July 1st.
 Interviews are by invitation only and will begin in September, 2013.
 The deadline for application submission to our program is November 1st.
 The match list is due on December 18th and the Match Day results will be available on January 8, 2014.
 A completed application consists of: